jarviscanada/jarvis_data_eng_MohiuddinQudar/README.md

 # Mohiuddin Md Abdul Qudar .
 Jarvis Consulting

-  I have completed my master's degree in computer science, at Lakehead University, focusing on applied machine learning and deep learning techniques to overcome numerous shortcomings in the health domain.
-I have also worked as a Data Research Analyst in the DaTAlab research group of Lakehead University.
-My research work was funded by the Natural Sciences and Engineering Research Council (NSERC), Govt. of Canada.
-My research projects are published in reputed conferences and journals.
-The projects involved analyzing a variety of large health data to find trends, anomalies, and other patterns in the data.
+I received my master's degree at Lakehead university,  in computer science, with a focus on applied machine learning and deep learning techniques to address a variety of business-related issues.
+I have worked as a research data analyst with Lakehead University.
+I have worked with various machine learning and deep learning models as a data researcher.
+I have over 7 years of working experience with Python, SQL(ETL), Microsoft Excel, and knowledge related to data analysis, reporting, analytics, and data modeling.

-  I am highly enthusiastic to develop data modeling products and provide solutions for different types of datasets to optimize and ease decision-making processes that can save a substantial amount of money and improve customer experience.
+My research work has been recognized and published in top peer-reviewed journals such as Expert Systems with Applications and IEEE Systems, Man, and Cybernetics Society.
+I have developed a transformer-based natural language model to carry out text analysis for Twitter, which can be used for gathering customer insights about a product from online reviews or detect a pandemic in its early stages.
+This language model has outperformed all other language models for analyzing tweets.

 ## Profile Summary